 The visa will not be issued without the Criminal record certificate duly apostilled by Global Affairs Canada, so it is recommended you apply well in advance for it with the Canadian authorities.

 9. Proof of residence in the consular district.
 The applicant must provide proof of their legal residence in the consular district or that they are attending classes, in person, in the consular district.
-(Accepted documents, * dirver´s licence, * school, college, or university report card or transcript, * residential lease (rental agreement lease), mortgage statement, or Agreement of Purchase and Sale, * vehicle ownership or insurance document, * recent utility bill (telephone, cable, hydro/power, gas, or water).
+(Accepted documents, * dirver´s licence, * school, college, or university report card or transcript , * residential lease (rental agreement lease), mortgage statement, or Agreement of Purchase and Sale, * vehicle ownership or insurance document, * recent utility bill (telephone, cable, hydro/power, gas, or water).

 10. If the student is a minor, you must also submit an authorization by the parents or guardian/legal tutors signed in front of a Notary and then apostilled and translated into Spanish.
 It must indicate the dates that the child will be staying in Spain, the school where the studies are going to take place, the information about the legal tutor who will take care of the minor while in Spain.
 The legal guardian or tutor in Spain must have proof of a connection or relation with the educational institution in Spain and must submit a criminal record and police certificate stating that he/she/they does not have criminal record for sexual offense.
 In addition, a Notarized letter from the tutor indicating that the minor will be taken care of while in Spain and including this text: "This placement will not mean any kind of adoption and the legal tutor will make sure that the minor returns to Canada when they wish or when finish the study period in Spain."

-.
-The consular fee is to be paid the day of your appointment, preferably in cash or by money order or certified cheque to the "Consulate General of Spain in Toronto".
+11. Payment of the visa fee.
+CHECK THE VI SA FEE HERE.
+The consular fee is to be paid the day of your appointment by money order or bank draft to the "Consulate General of Spain in Toronto".

 Required documents for family members